 For projects not covered by grant funding, a further £1.3 million provision over three years has been made for investment in carbon reduction measures covering the Authority's Scope 1 & 2 carbon footprint as part of the ongoing Carbon Action Plan, which is being developed by the Climate Change Officer.
-Likely provisions will target emissions arising from the Authority's vehicle fleet and top 15 sites by carbon emissions; provisions are likely to include: fleet electric vehicle charging infrastructure, fleet electric vehicles, onsite renewable energy generation, renewable energy power purchase agreements, thermal fabric improvements and energy efficiency improvements.
+Likely provisions will target emissions arising from the Authority's top 15 sites by carbon emissions; provisions are likely to include: onsite renewable energy generation, renewable energy power purchase agreements, thermal fabric improvements and energy efficiency improvements.

-A provision of £4 million over three years is also made towards strategic energy infrastructure and low carbon, funded from CIL.
+A provision of £4 million between 2023/24 and 2025/26 is also made towards strategic energy infrastructure and low carbon, funded from CIL.

 5.6 The South West Regional Coastal Monitoring Programme (SWRCMP) is the largest of the National Coastal Monitoring Programmes in England, encompassing 2,450 km of coast between Portland Bill in Dorset and Beachley Point on the border with Wales.
 It is 100% funded by the Environment Agency.
 Since its inception in 2006 Teignbridge District Council have acted as the lead authority for the region.
-The Programme collects a multitude of coastal monitoring data, including topographic beach survey data, bathymetric data, LiDAR, aerial photography and habitat mapping and has a
+The Programme collects a multitude of coastal monitoring data, including topographic beach survey data, bathymetric data, LiDAR, aerial photography and habitat mapping and has a wave buoy and tide gauge network around the South West coast.
+The data feeds into a long term dataset showing changes to the beaches and coastline of the South West.
+It ensures that all Coastal Protection Authorities have the evidence to better understand the processes affecting the coast ensuring that coastal defence schemes are designed based on reliable information.
+In 2024/25 the programme will enter the fourth year of the current 6 year phase.